hsiaofongw/go-controllers/README.md

 kubectl apply -f ./example/wgi/lax1-wg2.yaml
 ```

-If everything woks as expected, you should found the interfaces are created and moved into the container's netns:
+If everything works as expected, you should find that the interfaces are created and moved into the container's netns:

 ```sh
 docker exec -it agent1 ip a show type wireguard